Dementia and social care

 Current and recent funded research and evaluation:

-This study will carry out a feasibility cluster randomised controlled trial of the Cognitive Daisy (COG-D) in care homes.
+This study is carrying out a feasibility cluster randomised controlled trial of the Cognitive Daisy (COG-D) in care homes.
 The COG-D is a package developed to help staff assess and plan care around people’s cognition.
 If the COG-D seems to lead to change and the trial is feasible to conduct, we intend to apply for further funding to conduct a larger scale trial.

 Chief Investigator: Dr Petra Pollux, Lincoln University